Respiratory Complications of Mesothelioma

 Respiratory Distress and Failure

 Acute respiratory distress syndrome happens when the lung’s tiny air sacs fill with excess fluid.
-It can develop after certain treatments, such as surgery or talc pleurodesis, or as a result of pneumonia.
+It can develop after specific treatments, such as surgery, talc pleurodesis or pneumonia.

 Treatments: Doctors treat ARDS with mechanical ventilation (sometimes called an artificial lung).
 Around 50% of all ARDS patients experience respiratory failure within 10 days.
 Most deaths from pleural mesothelioma tend to be a result of respiratory failure.